open2c/coolpuppy/README.md

 optional arguments:
-  -h, --help            show this help message and exit --pad PAD             Padding of the windows around the centres of specified
+  -h, --help            show this help message and exit --bed2 BED2           A 3-column bed file.
+Should be tab-delimited.
+Will
-                        features (i.e. final size of the matrix is 2×pad+res), in kb.
+                        consider all cis combinations of intervals between baselist and bed2. (default: None) --bed2_unordered      Whether to only use baselist as left ends, and bed2 as right ends of regions. (default: True) --pad PAD             Padding of the windows around the centres of specified features (i.e. final size of the matrix is 2×pad+res), in kb.
 Ignored with --rescale, use --rescale_pad